 there today.
 Occasionally a wind surfer in wheeled vehicles would come out here and play, but the area

 is pretty remote.

-This required that head north about 50 miles almost reaching Frenchglen before we turned west onto a very long
+us.
+This required that head north about 50 miles almost reaching Frenchglen before we turned west onto a very

-gravel road.
-It was getting late, but as we drove along highway 205 between Fields and Frenchglen in the Catlow
+long gravel road.
+It was getting late, but as we drove along highway 205 between Fields and Frenchglen in the

-valley, the views and sunset were gorgeous.
-About 8 miles south of Frenchglen we turned west onto an unnamed
+Catlow valley, the views and sunset were gorgeous.
+About 8 miles south of Frenchglen we turned west onto an

-gravel road and continued for about 40 miles.
-All of this driving on the gravel roads and all the dust was beginning
+unnamed gravel road and continued for about 40 miles.
+All of this driving on the gravel roads and all the dust was

-to take it's toll.
-John and Jackie had A/C so they usually drove behind us and rolled their windows up, but we still
+beginning to take it's toll.
+John and Jackie had A/C so they usually drove behind us and rolled their windows up,

 |Driving north along Hwy 202 near the